mpv-player/mpv/DOCS/man/en/input.rst

 Properties
 ----------

-Properties are used to set mplayer options during runtime, or to query arbitrary information.
+Properties are used to set mpv options during runtime, or to query arbitrary information.
 They can be manipulated with the ``set``/``add``/``cycle`` commands, and retrieved with ``show_text``, or anything else that uses property expansion.
 (See ``--playing-msg`` how properties are expanded.)